amyh25/dftm-transmission/README.txt

 GENERAL INFORMATION
-This README.txt file was updated on September 29, 2024
+This README.txt file was updated on March 14, 2025

 A. Paper associated with this archive
 Citation: XXXXXX